hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 A `identity` block supports the following:

-* `type` - (Required) The Managed Service Identity Type of this Application Gateway.
+* `type` - (Optional) The Managed Service Identity Type of this Application Gateway.
 The only possible value is `UserAssigned`.
+Defaults to `UserAssigned`.

 * `identity_ids` - (Required) Specifies a list with a single user managed identity id to be assigned to the Application Gateway.